Our AI features started the way everyone’s do: call the OpenAI API, ship the feature, move on. Then the bills started stacking up.

 | Total | ~$155 |

-But here’s the honest part: the real savings come from what you don’t build.
-Once you have local inference running, new AI features are essentially free at the margin.
+But honestly, the dollar savings aren’t the biggest win.
+Once local inference is running, new AI features become essentially free at the margin.
 That classification pipeline for a new feature?
 Zero incremental cost.
-The summarization endpoint a PM wants to try?
-Ship it in an afternoon without budget approval.
+The summarization endpoint a PM wants to prototype?
+Ship it in an afternoon.
+No budget approvals.

-The psychological shift matters more than the dollar amount.
+The psychological shift is real.
 Teams stop rationing AI capabilities and start experimenting.

-A prompt tuned for GPT-4o won’t produce identical results on Mistral 7B.
-I spent a week re-tuning prompts for local models.
+Prompts tuned for GPT-4o do not produce identical results on Mistral 7B.
+I burned a week re-tuning prompts.
 Budget for this.

 # GPT-4o prompt (works great)